PhilippeR26/Starknet-WalletAccount/doc/walletAPIspec.md

 ```
 ### Behavior :
 - If authorized, returns an array of strings.
 The first item content is  `accounts` (equal to `Permission.Accounts` enum).
-- If not authorized, the response is an empty array.
+- If the DAPP is not authorized for the current Wallet account, the response is an empty array.
+- If the Wallet is locked, the response is also an empty array.
+- This command is silent on Wallet side.
+No display on UI.
 ### Example :
 ```typescript
 const resp = await myWallet.request({type: "wallet_getPermissions"});